bdqnghi/Soot-Tutorial/README.md

 ## Example

-An quick example can be found in the main file ```SootIntroduction.java```, which simply configures necessary options for Soot, load a sample .jar file (located at /resource/js.jar) and print out all of the methods of the main Class of the jar.
+An quick example can be found in the main file ```SootIntroduction.java```, which simply configures necessary options for Soot, load a sample .jar file that we want to analyze (located at /resource/js.jar), and print out all of the methods of the main Class of the jar.